Skip to main content

 The Cortisol to DHEA Ratio a Critical Biomarker

-The concept of the is central to understanding the impact of resistance training on the aging endocrine system.
+The concept of the cortisol-to-DHEA ratio is central to understanding the impact of resistance training on the aging endocrine system.
 Viewing these two hormones in isolation provides an incomplete picture.
 Cortisol and DHEA are functionally antagonistic.

 Cortisol is catabolic; it breaks down tissues to mobilize energy, suppresses the immune system, and in chronic excess, is associated with muscle wasting, bone loss, and cognitive decline.
 DHEA is anabolic; it promotes tissue repair, supports immune function, and serves as a precursor to sex hormones that build muscle and bone.